LaserFR/LaserFR/README.md

 ### 3.1 Preparation

-1. prepare the targeted face dataset
+1. Prepare the targeted face dataset

-    Run `preparation/LFWPicker.py`, it will download the [lwf_funneled dataset](http://vis-www.cs.umass.edu/lfw/lfw-funneled.tgz), and generate the I-K dataset, which randomly picks K identities from the LFW dataset. the original LFW dataset and the I-K dataset will be saved in the `data/` folder.
+   Run `preparation/LFWPicker.py`: It will download the [lwf_funneled dataset](http://vis-www.cs.umass.edu/lfw/lfw-funneled.tgz), and generate the I-K dataset, which randomly picks K identities from the LFW dataset.
+The original LFW dataset and the I-K dataset will be saved in the `data/` folder.
 If the download link does not work, you can manually download the dataset and set the parameter of LFWPicker `dataset_path='path to existing lfw'`.

+      ```bash
+      py preparation/LFWPicker.py

-2. prepare the attacker dataset
+2. Prepare the attacker dataset

    We need to take the attackers' original photo wearing the customized glasses, the laser is turned off.
 And then put the images in the `data/attackers`.
 The attackers' images should be placed under the folder named after the attacker.

-3. prepare the pre-trained models used in the project.
+2. Prepare the pre-trained models used in the project.

   - Download the parameters for [ArcFace](https://drive.google.com/open?id=1YADdI8PahhpkiiHqDJmK1Bxz7VYIt_L2) and copy it to the `Models/` folder.
 Download the [FaceNet](https://drive.google.com/open?id=1EXPBSXwTaqrSC0OhUdXNmKSh9qJUQ55-) and unzip the file, put `20180402-114759.pb` under the `Models/` folder.

   - Run `preparation/ModelsDowndloader.py` first to get the pre-trained model ready.

+    ```bash
+      py preparation/ModelsDowndloader.py

 ### 3.2 Genenerate laser images